What Are The Similarities Between Claude Monet And Vincent Van Gogh?

 Jerry Saltz

-Monet and Van Gogh Value Of Their Work Increased After Their Death
+Monet and Van Gogh’s Value Of Their Work Increased After Their Death

 Monet saw some moderate success in his life.
-For a long time, he did not see success but later was able to see quite a bit of success.
+For a long time, he did not see success but later saw quite a bit of success.

 Both these artists, Van Gogh and Monet, the value of their artwork increased dramatically after their death.